Sonnet 198

 One hundred years from Yeats, and still I cry,

-Reading old notes born out of memory,
+Reading old notes drawn deep from memory,

 A voice hewn sure, too strong to ever die,